antonioortegajr/IDXBroker-GETs/README.md

 All request headers MUST be lower case (see ruby example)

-Some requests may hvae package dependencies.
+Some requests may have package dependencies.

 No version is specified.